maxhartmann1/def-accessible-space/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jonas-bischofberger/accessible-space/HEAD?urlpath=%2Fdoc%2Ftree%2Faccessible_space%2Fapps%2Fdemo.ipynb)
 ![License](https://img.shields.io/github/license/jonas-bischofberger/accessible-space)

-This is a provider-agnostic, easy-to-use and production-ready implementation of the **Dangerous Accessible Space (DAS)** model for advanced football (soccer) analytics.
-Based on physical pass simulations across the pitch, DAS quantifies dangerous areas that a team can access by a pass, allowing rich insights into passing, off-ball attacking and defending behaviour, and spatial team dynamics.
+This is a provider-agnostic and easy-to-use implementation of the **Dangerous Accessible Space (DAS)** model for advanced football (soccer) analytics.
+Based on physical pass simulations, DAS quantifies threatening areas that a team can access by a pass.
+You can use DAS to analyze profound aspects of performance like:

+- Strategic passing behaviour
+- Timing and danger of attacking movement
+- Defensive positioning to close down passing options
+- Team defensive organization

 To learn how to access DAS and related metrics, see the examples below.

-If you are interested in understanding the model, there is [a demo notebook explaining the basic workings of the model](https://github.com/jonas-bischofberger/accessible-space/blob/main/accessible_space/apps/demo.ipynb).
-This notebook can also be accessed without any installation through [Binder](https://mybinder.org/v2/gh/jonas-bischofberger/accessible-space/HEAD?urlpath=%2Fdoc%2Ftree%2Faccessible_space%2Fapps%2Fdemo.ipynb).
+If you are interested in understanding the model, there is [a demo notebook explaining its basic workings](https://github.com/jonas-bischofberger/accessible-space/blob/main/accessible_space/apps/demo.ipynb).
+This notebook can also be accessed without installation through [Binder](https://mybinder.org/v2/gh/jonas-bischofberger/accessible-space/HEAD?urlpath=%2Fdoc%2Ftree%2Faccessible_space%2Fapps%2Fdemo.ipynb).

-### Install package
+### Installation

 ```bash
 pip install accessible-space
 ```

-### Usage examples
+### Usage

 ``accessible-space`` exposes a simple pandas interface that you can use to add the following metrics to tracking and event data from any provider.
 - xC (Expected completion): The expected probability that a pass is completed.
 Measures the risk of a pass.